-As at 31 December 2023, key modelling assumptions used are disclosed below.
-The modelling assumptions disclosed below are a weighted average (by USD amount) of the individual deal assumptions.
+As at 31 December 2024, key modelling assumptions used are disclosed below.
+The modelling assumptions disclosed below are a weighted average of the individual deal assumptions.
 Each individual deal's assumptions may differ from this average and vary across the portfolio.